Testing the Flavour of Garlic Varieties

 Garlic Dipping Sauce

 in the varieties of garlic.
-The proportions of yogurt and mayonnaise
+The proportions of yogurt and mayonnaise or cream cheese

-For the basic sauce combine:
+For basic sauce 1 combine:

 1/2 cup plain yogurt